qdrant/coach/README.md

 - `high_concurrency`: drill that performs high concurrency requests on a collection.
 - `large_retrieve`: drill that retrieves a large number of points on a collection.
 - `collection_concurrent_lifecycle`: drill that performs concurrent collection lifecycle operations.
+- `points_optional_vectors`: drill that creates points with no data at first.

 ## usage